 Installing this is quite easy too, as the shower head fits on any half-inch fixed mount and adjustable shower arms.
 You won’t need tools at all.
 Your purchase includes 5 bath caps, and 2 filtration cartridges.

-While these filtration cartridges aren’t as sophisticated and effective as the AquaHomeGroup 15-stage cartridge, it does its job quite well.
+While these filtration cartridges aren’t as sophisticated and effective as the AquaHomeGroup 15-stage cartridge and its filtration system, it does its job quite well.
 The first layer has Vitamin C and Vitamin E ceramic balls, which helps to reduce the levels of both chlorine and chloramine.
 It has 30 different types of trace elements that provide nourishment for your skin and hair.
 Other health benefits include enhanced health immunity, improved digestion, and boosted metabolism.

-The other filtration level has PP (polypropylene) cotton.
+The other filtration level for these shower filters, have PP (polypropylene) cotton.
 This is meant to trap particles, including small ones.
 It can filter out rust, sediments, dust, turbidites, and even bacteria in the water.

-If you’re only concerned with the chlorine in the water, this is the filter you want to install.
-This removes up to 90% of free chlorine, and this in turn offers a lot of benefits you may notice.
+If you’re only concerned with the chlorine in the water, this is the filtration system you want to install.
+This removes up to 90% of free chlorine, and this in turn offers a lot of benefits you may notice, meaning it works great with hard water as well.
 Your skin will certainly improve with the lessened exposure to chlorine.
-If you’ve colored your hair, the chlorine-free water won’t cause it to fade.
+If you’ve colored your hair, the previously hard water won’t cause it to fade.
 Your shampoo lathers better, and you get more soap suds.

 While this may only focus on chlorine reduction, at least you know that it actually works.
 Its performance has also been NSF-certified so you know it’s safe to use.
 It’s also easy enough to install with plumber’s tape.